xuuuluuu/Aspect-Sentiment-Classification/README.md

 By default, the model runs on laptop dataset with provided hyper-parameters.
 To run on other datasets:
   - In line 131-144, uncomment the main funtion for different dataset.
-  - In line 171-176, edit the embed_num on line 148 and path directory.
+  - Edit the embed_num on line 148 and path directory in line 171-176, .

 To run with the saved best model:
   - Set training to False on line 147.